KingfuChan/MTEPlugin-for-EuroScope/README.md

 1. **Set COMM ESTB** - establish communication and extinguishes **COMM ESTB indicator**.
 2. **Open CFL popup menu** - Chinese metric RVSM altitudes, along with ILS/VA/NONE options.
 Supports keyboard entry: ***xxx*** for metric, ***Fxxx*** for FLxxx.
 3. **Open RFL popup menu** - Chinese metric RVSM altitudes.
 Supports keyboard entry: ***xxx*** for metric, ***Fxxx*** for FLxxx.
 4. **Open similar callsign list** - shows a list of all callsigns that are similar to the current one.
+Selecting one will set the ASEL aircraft, which works the same as a mouse click so it can be used along with command lines and function keys (open list first, then enter commands or keys, finally select in the list).

 ## Custom Cursor Settings